OUR TEAM

 Christina Beeler (she/her)

-Senior Supervising Attorney, Criminal Injustice
+Senior Supervising Attorney, Criminal Legal Program

-Christina is an eighth-generation Texan and senior supervising attorney in the Criminal Injustice program at TCRP.
+Christina is an eighth-generation Texan and senior supervising attorney in the Criminal Legal Program at TCRP.
 Christina was previously an assistant county attorney in Harris County, an Equal Justice Works Fellow, and a law clerk to the Honorable Gray H. Miller in the Southern District of Texas.
 Christina graduated magna cum laude and #10 in her class from the University of Houston Law Center in 2018.
 During law school, Christina interned at TCRP, the ACLU of Texas, and Lone Star Legal Aid.
 Before law school, Christina was a Teach for America corps member and taught high school English in Houston.
 Christina also previously worked as a singer-songwriter—she played South by Southwest and was a featured artist on a Sonny Throckmorton album, including guest vocalist Willie Nelson.

 Christopher Rivera (he/him)

-Outreach Coordinator, Criminal Injustice
+Outreach Coordinator, Criminal Legal Program

-Christopher Rivera is the Outreach Coordinator for the Criminal Injustice Program at TCRP.
+Christopher Rivera is the Outreach Coordinator for the Criminal Legal Program at TCRP.
 He received a dual degree at California State University Long Beach where he studied Political Science and Chicano Studies.
 Christopher has been with TCRP since 2016 where he began his career as a paralegal.
 Since 2021, he has been working as the outreach coordinator pushing for policy change and advocating for those who are often underserved and over-policed.

 Denisse Molina (she/her)